katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_reuse.rst

 Creating re-usable files and roles
 ==================================

-Ansible offers four distributed, re-usable artifacts: variables files, task files, playbooks, and roles.
+Assible offers four distributed, re-usable artifacts: variables files, task files, playbooks, and roles.

   - A variables file contains only variables.
   - A task file contains only tasks.
   - A playbook contains at least one play, and may contain variables, tasks, and other content.
 You can re-use tightly focused playbooks, but you can only re-use them statically, not dynamically.
   - A role contains a set of related tasks, variables, defaults, handlers, and even modules or other plugins in a defined file-tree.
-Unlike variables files, task files, or playbooks, roles can be easily uploaded and shared via Ansible Galaxy.
+Unlike variables files, task files, or playbooks, roles can be easily uploaded and shared via Assible Galaxy.
 See :ref:`playbooks_reuse_roles` for details about creating and using roles.

 .. versionadded:: 2.4